eguneys/aidchess24/public/blog/60-Games-Tactical_02-04-25.md

 4. **Compare with annotations** – Books like *"The Most Instructive Games of Chess Ever Played"* (Chernev) help.

 Would you like PGNs or video links for any of these?
 Let me know, and I can provide resources!

+*Aidchess's Note*: We recommend memorizing these games on this website.
+Head over to [Featured Openings](/openings?filter=featured) to find all these games in a study.
+Once you study and learn them all, don't forget to use the [Repetition](/repetition) feature to recall the moves with daily quizzes powered by spaced repetition.